pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 An {{< pulumi-output >}} value can resolve to a _raw value_.
 For more information, see [apply](#apply).
 {{% /notes %}}

-However, in most Pulumi programs, the inputs to a resource will reference values from another resource
+However, in most Pulumi programs, the inputs to a resource will reference values from another resource:

 {{< chooser language "javascript,typescript,python,go,csharp,java" >}}